JoeOsborne77/JoeOsborne77/README.md

 ###### [**CONTACT**](#contact) | [**ABOUT**](#about) | [**PROJECTS**](#projects) | [**SKILLS**](#skills) | [**EDUCATION**](#education) | [**WORK EXPERIENCE**](#work-experience) | [**HOBBIES**](#hobbies-and-interests) | [**BLOG & CREATIVE PURSUITS**](https://linktr.ee/joeosborne77) | [**CODE REVIEWS**](https://github.com/JoeOsborne77/Reviews)

 ## ABOUT
-👋 I'm Joe, a Full Stack Engineer based in London.
-After 8 years of working in marketing and client relations at a senior level at The Orchard, Sony Music, I decided on a change in trajectory and have just completed the 12 week Software Engineering course at [@makersacademy](https://makers.tech/).
+👋 I'm Joe (he/him), a Junior level Full Stack Engineer based in London.
+After 8 years of working in marketing and client relations at a senior level at leading tech and music company The Orchard, Sony Music, I decided on a change in trajectory and have just completed the 12 week Software Engineering course at [@makersacademy](https://makers.tech/).
 During my career I worked closely with the tools our R&D teams were creating.
-These were mostly data analysis and product injestion tools which were becoming more important to my job on a daily basis.
+These were mostly data analysis and product injestion tools which I could see were becoming more important to my job on a daily basis.
 I made the change as I was ready for a new challenge and was desperate to see under the hood of some of these tools.
 I am beyond excited about further intergration between music and tech as well as tech for good and how technology is changing peoples lives for the better.
-Other than music, I am very excited about the advancements in the medical/tech world, having known people who use CGM's already, as well as how technical innovation is the driving force reducing the impact of our carbon footprint.
-Programming appeals to me as it is both highly technical and highly creative.
-Having trained as a classical guitarist in my youth as soon as I started programming I started to find similarities in reading music, identifiying patterns and of course the need for daily practise.
+Other than music, I am very excited about the advancements in the medical/tech world, having known people who use CGM's already, as well as how technical innovation is the driving force in reducing the impact of homosapiens carbon footprint.
+Programming deeply appeals to me as it is both highly technical and creative.
+Having trained as a classical guitarist in my youth I was quickly able find similarities between the two fields - reading/analysing words/notation, identifiying patterns and of course the need for daily practise.
+Creative thinking, absorbing knowledge and problem solving are all highly enjoyable for me and I like contributing both individually, but especially as part of a team.
+My constant curiosity and desire to learn, coupled with my passion for people and tech, I believe make me a valuable asset.
 Although I am very much at the start of my journey as an SE, I have laid some strong foundations and I am excited to find a company where I can utilise and build on my existing skill set.
-Creative thinking, absorbing knowledge and problem solving are all highly enjoyable for me and I enjoy contributing both individually, but especially as part of a team.
-My constant curiosity and desire to learn, coupled with my passion for people and tech, I believe make me a valuable asset.
 Please feel free to have a look at my projects and reach out via my contact details above.

-TBC....
-- 🔭 I’m currently working on...
-Using a Raspberry Pi to automate my lights and blinds at home
-- 🌱 I’m currently learning...
-React, React Native, Cypress, Python and more (see below)
-- 👯 I’m looking to collaborate on...
-Predominantly open source projects within the realms of Tech For Good, Music and Home Automation
-- 🤔 I’m looking for help with...
-Learning about the tech industry and how I can find my place within it
-- 💬 Ask me about...
-Anything!
-- 📫 How to reach me... email: joeosborne77@gmail.com
-- 😄 Pronouns...
-He/Him
-- ⚡ Fun fact...
-I can make several animal noises, including quite a convincing Dolphin
-- ⚡ Fun fact 2...
-One of my favourite snacks is [doubles](https://en.wikipedia.org/wiki/Doubles_(food)), which I ate copious amounts of when learning about mocking 😎

 ![GitHub streak stats](https://github-readme-streak-stats.herokuapp.com/?user=JoeOsborne77)
 <br>